Back to all posts

 Be ready to discuss your health concerns and ask directly if they would consider massage a medically necessary part of your care.
 By framing it as a solution to a specific problem, you open the door for a productive conversation about your overall health and treatment strategy.

-How to get a Letter of Medical Necessity for massage
+How to Get a Letter of Medical Necessity for Massage

 Once you and your doctor agree that massage is a valid treatment for your health condition, the next step is getting the official paperwork.
 This is where the Letter of Medical Necessity (LMN) comes in.
 Think of it as a prescription for massage therapy.
 It’s the key document that validates your massage sessions as a qualified medical expense, allowing you to use your HSA funds without a hitch.
 Getting one is a pretty straightforward process.